Cromer Street: History

 Cromer Street was formerly called Lucas Street and was renamed in 1818.
-In the earlier 1840s, it was described as being occupied by a class of poor 'small tradesmen and artisan lodgers' in densely crowded lodgings.
+In the earlier 1840s, it was described as being occupied by a class of 'more or less poor' 'small tradesmen and artisan lodgers' in densely crowded lodgings.
 On it is Church of the Holy Cross, which was built by Joseph Peacock and dedicated in 1888.

 105 houses were built in the street in the early 19th century, but it has largely been rebuilt and consists of over 1,000 council and housing properties, mostly pre-1919 railway tenements of fine architectural qualities on the north side, and on the south a "striking sequence of nine 6-storey slabs of flats of 1949–1951 by Hening & Chitty...
 They were singled out by Pevsner in 1952 as some of the first good post-war flats" The area has suffered deprivation and crime and in 1996, was the subject of a £46 million regeneration project.

 Nowadays there is a very large Bangladeshi Muslim population living in the area.